ThoughtClan/next-starter/README.md

 For production deployment, a Docker configuration is included to build an image containing all the necessary steps to release the app to production.
 This image can then be deployed to a server or in a cluster to serve the app to users.

+Ensure that the correct values are set in the `.env` file in the root of the repository containing the configuration for the production build.

+Read more about [how NextJS interprets environment variables](https://nextjs.org/docs/basic-features/environment-variables) to understand how to work with this.